andrejvujic/firebase-hosting-web/README.md

 # Firebase Hosting Python library

 This project also takes advantage of the Python wrapper of the Firebase Hosting REST API written by Andrej Vujić.

+# Test the project

+This application is hosted on Heroku and it can be publicly tested <a href="https://firebase-hosting-web.herokuapp.com">here</a>.